 Expand List of Petitioners for Protection Order

 Expands red flag laws with additional entities who can file these secret reports to have guns confiscated without the owner being notified of the court proceeding.
 Included in the additions is K-12 schools.
 Given the attitudes in some schools, it is very troubling to think that nder the terms of this bill the school could initiate this secret court order.
-Passed committee, PLV
+Signed by Governor

 Rights Violation in Immigration Enforcement Remedy